 It doesn’t take winning an award, though, to see where this gets problematic.
 If I present myself as something I am not, I don’t have the life experience to back up the opinions I am presenting as belonging to a group that already has to fight to be heard.
 As a white guy – even though I’m queer – one of the things I try to do as much as I can is “pass the mic” to those who have less voice than I do.
 If I start to “speak” as a woman, or as a person of colour, or as though I were transgender, I am doing active damage.
 I am not helping – I am silencing.
 I am taking voice, not giving it.

 There’s also the reader’s choices.
 One of the things a reader can do as a consumer to support voices fighting for air time is to actively seek out and purchase works by those voices.
-In my own personal reading, one of the things I try to do is to ensure I’m reading diversely – I’ve been consciously trying to go out of my way to find books written by authors of colour, and review them, for example.
+In my own personal reading, one of the things I try to do is to ensure I’m reading diversely – I’ve been consciously trying to go out of my way to find books written by BIPOC authors, and review them, for example.
 I also find books written by trans authors.
-My support of voices – even just as one reader, even just a wee bit – helps combat a mainstream publishing where authors are underrepresented by a system that’s biased to the white, cis, and male voice.
+My support of voices – even just as one reader, even just a wee bit – helps combat a mainstream publishing where authors are underrepresented by a system that’s biased to the white, cis, allo-and-heterosexual, and male voice.
 It also steers and reinforces the narrative of what kind of story sells, and reinforces representation that may well drift away from the authentic.
 There are nuances that are easily missed when using a voice that is not your own.